 I have loved being creative since an early age when my happiest moments at primary school were creating shapes and people in clay.

-I studied Mime at the London Mime Centre and then went to live in Italy ending up in Venice where I stayed for seven years.
-During that time I studied life drawing at the Academia Di Belle Arti and continued for 5 years.
-To make a living I learnt to make and paint masks in the traditional way and started a small mask business and with my partner managed to sell to numerous shops around the city.
-This was a very creative and colourful time for me, and Venice was fun and exciting and incredibly beautiful.
-I studied acting at L’Avogaria school of Commedia Dell arte and eventually joined the company from the school.
+I studied mime at the London Mime Centre and then went to live in Italy, ending up in Venice where I stayed for seven years.
+During that time I studied life drawing at the Accademia Di Belle Arti and continued for 5 years.
+To make a living I learnt to make and paint masks in the traditional way, started a small mask business and with my partner managed to sell to numerous shops around the city.
+This was a very creative and colourful time for me, and Venice was fun, exciting and incredibly beautiful.
+I studied acting at L’Avogaria school of Commedia Dell' arte and joined the company from the school.

 I continued to be creative when possible, painting pictures and creating new pieces in papier Mache and taking on commissions.
 We moved to Bath in 2004.